 Alberto’s story is poignant, hopeful and inspirational.
 I found it deeply moving.
 Please do watch.
 Following the clip is my analysis from the public speaking perspective.

-There are profound life lessons that that we can learn from “Mr. Alberto”, as he is known to the thousands of people whom he has help.
+There are profound life lessons that that we can learn from “Mr. Alberto”, as the thousands whom he has helped know him.
 There are also several things that we can learn from him about about public speaking.

 - In a succinct, 45-second opening, Alberto introduces himself and sets the stage for his talk.
 Introducing oneself can be a tricky proposition.
 You have to establish your credibility, but you don’t want to sound conceited.
 Alberto introduces himself with humility.
 I was particularly intrigued by his comment that his job is to make arms and legs, but in reality, it’s more than that.

 - The statement at 0:45 about how the ICRC’s work “wasn’t always like this” is a subtle but effective way to let us know that we will be going back in time to see how the ICRC arrived at its current policy.

 - At 1:00 Alberto begins a story (with several sub-stories) that runs through his talk and holds it together.
 Once again, we see the incredible power that stories have to reinforce our messages.
 Alberto could have brought out statistic after statistic of the number of people in Afghanistan who have lost limbs.
 He could have displayed charts and graphs.
 Instead, he chooses to tell a story that is, for the most part, about a few Afghanis whom he knows.
 In so doing, he etches his message in our minds.

 - Alberto uses high quality photographs to reinforce his message.